Home / Blog / 10 Different Types of Packaging Materials You Should Know

 Stretch film is another packaging material that is popular for use on boxes.
 It is used to wrap around the box and seal it shut, so there are no nasty surprises when you open your package.

-But this type of packaging has a down side as well because they have plastic in them that cannot be recycled, which increases their environmental impact over time.
+But this type of packaging has a downside as well because they have plastic in them that cannot be recycled, which increases their environmental impact over time.

 If you need to send something in the post, then one option is to put it into a plastic bag rather than using an envelope or box – but do not forget that these bags are not recyclable either.
+The main benefit of using plastic bags for sending items through the post is that they are lightweight and easy-to-handle; while at the same time being cheaper than other materials such as cardboard boxes.

 The main downside with plastic bags is that they are flimsy and can easily tear or become ripped, which means you run the risk of having your item fall out and be lost on its way to its destination.
+There is also a possibility that, if it gets wet because it was raining when delivering your letter, water could seep through into the bag itself; potentially getting onto whatever’s inside, which would ruin everything.

-It is made from a thin plastic material which can be tightly wrapped around the item or products being shipped, so it is completely contained in one place, without any risk of coming undone.
+Shrink film is also used by many companies that need to send out different types of items, such as jewelry and other small goods.
+It is made from a thin plastic material that can be tightly wrapped around the item or products being shipped, so it is completely contained in one place, without any risk of coming undone.

 This article will take a deep dive into some different types of packaging you could choose for your products to see how they compare to one another.
 I will also go over what makes them advantageous or disadvantageous so that you have an idea of things to consider before making your choice too.